 Members and firms undertaking assurance and related services (i.e. agreed upon procedures) engagements need to comply with applicable assurance and related services standards >> XRB (including ISRS (NZ) 4400 Agreed-upon Procedures Engagements for engagements agreed on or after 1 January 2022.
 A copy of withdrawn APS-1 can be found in the members handbook).

 AES-1 Opinions on Accounting and Reporting Matters - outlines the procedures to be followed by members when approached to provide opinions on accounting and reporting matters.

 AES-2 Independent Business Valuation Engagements - establishes standards and provides guidance on the performance of an independent business valuation engagement.

-FAES Financial Advisory Engagements - establishes mandatory requirements and provides explanatory guidance for members and members’ firms undertaking financial advisory engagements.
+FAS Financial Advisory Services - establishes mandatory requirements and provides explanatory guidance for members and members’ firms undertaking financial advisory services.

-IES Insolvency Engagements - sets out the mandatory requirements and provides explanatory guidance for members and firms undertaking insolvency engagements.
+IS Insolvency Services - sets out the mandatory requirements and provides explanatory guidance for members and firms undertaking insolvency engagements.

 SES-2 Compilation of Financial Information - establishes standards and provides guidance for members when undertaking the compilation of financial information.

 EG-2 Guidelines on Ethics in Tax Practice - provides ethical guidance to New Zealand members who may be carrying out tax compliance and/or consulting services for a client.

 TG-1 Tax Compliance Services - provides guidance for New Zealand members when providing tax compliance services.